DataIntellectTech/TorQ/docs/Processes.md

 client.
 If the query is already running on any backend servers then they cannot be timed out other than by using the standard -T flag.

+As a default, the gateway is set to only take synchronous calls with `.gw.synccallsallowed`.
+To allow asynchronous calls, edit the gateway.q file so that .gw.synccallsallowed is set to false.

 ### Synchronous Behaviour

 Prior to KDB v3.6, when using synchronous queries the gateway could only handle one query at a time and cannot timeout queries other than with the standard -T flag.
-For v3.6+, deferred synchronous calls are supported, allowing the gateway to process mulitple requests at a time.
+For v3.6+, deferred synchronous calls are supported, allowing the gateway to process multiple requests at a time.
 All synchronous queries will be immediately dispatched to the back end processes.
-They will be dispatched using an asyhcnronous call, allowing them to run in parallel rather than serially.
+They will be dispatched using an asynchronous call, allowing them to run in parallel rather than serially.
 When the results are received they are aggregated and returned to the client.